 Revenue recognition rules affect how you calculate SaaS metrics:

 MRR (Monthly Recurring Revenue): This is the monthly value of recurring revenue, not the revenue recognized this month.
 If you sign a $12K annual deal, that’s $1K MRR immediately, even though you only recognize $1K in revenue this month.
+Importantly, revenue is only recognized once a customer converts to a paid subscription—revenue is not recognized during a free trial or freemium period.

 ARR (Annual Recurring Revenue): MRR times 12.
 A $12K annual contract is $12K ARR and $1K MRR.